maxjbport/psscharts/README.md

 To see a chart in action, try out our example chart tool.
 The example charts can be built using chart_examples.pro.
 ![LineChart](chartexamples/linechart_example.gif)
+Candlestick, BarCharts and Line charts are avalible for bivariate data
 ![PiChart](chartexamples/PssBarChartDemo.gif)
+PI charts can also be used for showing precentages
 ![BarChart](chartexamples/pi_chart.gif)
 To use our charts in your project, add the files from the `src/` directory to your project.